eudoxia0/eudoxia0.github.io/article/_drafts/the-trajectory-of-automation.md

 The flip side of this is: whatever work you do, most people would rather an alternative that gave them the same outcome or better[^fn1], without having to deal with a human person.
-That is: if you ask everyone on Earth what jobs they'd like to see automated, and take the union of that, it's everything.
+That is, if you ask everyone on Earth what jobs they'd like to see automated, and take the union of that, it's everything.
 There's nothing left.

-We see this with ordinary consumer products and services, where the advertising seems premised on you being some kind of stylite who lives in a pod, probably in a building called something like "The Soho", food arrives through a hole in the wall, and you have this sovereign, solipsistic existence that leaves no physical trace in the world.
+We see this with ordinary consumer products and services, where often the advertising seems premised on you being some kind of stylite who lives in a little human terrarium, probably in a building called something like "The Soho", food arrives through a hole in the wall, and you have this sovereign, solipsistic existence that leaves no physical trace in the world.

 We see this, increasingly, with knowledge work.
 Personally, I think software engineering is a very meaningful and intellectually-rewarding activity.
 But